hx210/tuic/README.md

 A fork of original TUIC repo https://github.com/EAimTY/tuic

 Maintain Only.
-No more new features but there would be bugfixs or performance improvements
+No more new features but there would be bugfixes or performance improvements

 ## Introduction